-1 (Jverview 1
+1 ( Overview 1

-2 (Seneral Directions 2
+2 ( General Direc ctions 2

-1 Draft EA Format 3
+1 Draft EA Fo ormat 3

-2 Final EA Format 4
+2 Final EA Fo ormat 4

-3 Draft and Final EIS Format 5
+3 Draft and F inal EIS Format 5

-4 Record of Decision Format 6
+4 Record of D Decision Format 6

-5 Combined Final EIS and Record of Decision
+5 Final EIS and Record of Decision

-6 Cover Page 7
+6 Cover Page ) 7

-7 Signature Pages 7
+7 Signature F 'ages 7

-8 Draft EIS Fact Sheet 8
+8 Draft EIS Fa act Sheet 8

-9 EIS Executive Summary 8
+9 EIS Executi ive Summary 8

-10 Table of Contents 9
+10 Table of Co ntents 9

-11 Abbreviations and Acronyms 9
+11 Abbreviatio ns and Acronyms 9

-12 Mitigation Measures and Other Environmental Commitments 9
+12 Mitigation N Measures and Other Environmental Commitments 9

-3 li ntroduction 10
+3 ı ntroduction 10

-1 What is an Environmental Assessment?
+• 1 Environmental Assessment?

-2 What is an Environmental Impact Statement?
+2 Environmental Impact Statement?

-3 Where is the Proposed Action Located?
+3 e Proposed Action Located?

-4 What is the Background of the Proposed Action?
+4 Background of the Proposed Action?

-4 F Purpose and Need 13
+4 Need

-• 1 What Purpose and Need Questions Should Be Considered?
+4 1 - ose and Need Questions Should Be Considered?

-• 1 Considering Relevant Legislation, Regulations, and Planning Decisions
+1 what Fulpe Considering Relevant Legislation, Regulations, and Planning Decisions

-2 Determining and Documenting the Need for the Project
+2 Determining and Documenting the Need for the Project 15

+3 Defining the Project Purpose

-2 What Purpose and Need Information is Needed?
+2 • se and Need Information is Needed?

-3 Does the Project Conform to Regulations, Land Use Plans, and Other Plans?
+3 Does the P roject Conform to Regulations, Land Use Plans, and Other Plans?
+18

-5 Alternatives 19
+5 F Alternatives 19

-• 1 Can Alternatives Be Identified During the Transportation Planning Process?
+1 Can Alterna atives Be Identified During the Transportation Planning Process?
+19

 2 How Many Alternatives are Required in an EIS or EA?
+19

-3 How are Preliminary Alternatives Developed?
+3 How are Pr eliminary Alternatives Developed?
+20

-Ū 1 What is a Reasonable Range of Alternatives?
+1 What is a Reasonable Range of Alternatives?

-2 What is the No-Action Alternative?
-21
+2 3 What is the No-Action Alternative?

-3 Should All Alternatives Be Developed at the Same Level of Detail?

-4 What is an Alternatives Screening Process?
-1 How Should the Screening Process Be Documented?
+4 - Alternatives Screening Process?

-1 How Should the Screening Process Be Documented?
+• 1 How Should the Screening Process Be Documented?

+2 How are Alternatives Eliminated and Do They Need to Be Discussed?
+23

 3 When is the Preferred Alternative Identified?
-23

-5 Should Any Other Alternative Development Factors Be Considered?
-24
+5 Other Alternative Development Factors Be Considered?

 6 What is the Format of the Alternatives Chapter?
 25

-6 A Affected Environment, Environmental Consequences, and Mitigation Measures 27
+6 F Affected Envi ronment, Environmental Consequences, and Mitigation Measures 27

-1 What Environmental Issues Were Eliminated from Detailed Study?
+1 What Enviro onmental Issues Were Eliminated from Detailed Study?
 27